 Willpower is another myth that any dieter will find familiar.
-In fact, most dieters, at least in their earlier diets (the first hundred or so!), have the greatest willpower in the world!
-Dieters only lose that will after they have tried so many times that they become disillusioned.
+In fact, most dieters, at least in their earlier diets (the first hundred or so, maybe!), have the greatest willpower in the world!
+Dieters only lose their will after they have tried so many times that they become disillusioned.

 Losing weight isn’t about food.
 It also isn’t about willpower.
-(Or greed.
-Or laziness.
+(Nor greed.
+Nor laziness.
 Just to be clear.)

-That’s why when someone comes to me for weight loss and says, “Can’t you just make me dislike food?”
+That’s why I give a certain answer when someone comes to me for weight loss and says, “Can’t you just make me dislike food?”

-I tell them, “Maybe I can.
+I tell them, “Maybe I can make you dislike food.
 But I won’t.
 Because it won’t stop you from overeating, and it will remove something precious and wonderful from your life.
 Wouldn’t you rather love food — really love food — but have a wonderful relationship with food?”

 Weight loss is about overeating, which is about… what?

 Watch any person who overeats.
 You might think that they love food, which is (you’d suppose) why they overeat.
-But the “big eater” probably loves food more than the overeater, who usually feels guilt, shame, remorse — those are hardly words that make you think of love!
+But the “big eater” that I mentioned above probably loves food more than the overeater.
+The overeater usually feels guilt, shame, remorse — those are hardly words that make you think of love!